joelparkerhenderson/system-quality-attributes/doc/process-capability/index.md

 </span>

+**Define process:** <span data-chatgpt-prompt="define process capable (computers and software)">Process capable refers to the ability of a computer or software to handle and execute a specific task or set of tasks efficiently and accurately.
+A process capable system can perform its function without errors or delays, even under high workload or demanding conditions.
+The capability of a system is determined by factors such as its processing power, memory, and software design.
+A process capable system is essential for carrying out complex operations such as data analytics, modeling and simulation, and advanced graphics processing.</span>

 ## See Also

 * [Wikipedia: Capability_(systems_engineering](https://wikipedia.org/wiki/Capability_(systems_engineering))

 * [Dictionary]()

-* [OpenAI: process](https:://openai.com): <span data-chatgpt-prompt="define process capable (computers and software)">Process capable refers to the ability of a computer or software to handle and execute a specific task or set of tasks efficiently and accurately.
-A process capable system can perform its function without errors or delays, even under high workload or demanding conditions.
-The capability of a system is determined by factors such as its processing power, memory, and software design.
-A process capable system is essential for carrying out complex operations such as data analytics, modeling and simulation, and advanced graphics processing.</span>